MISP/misp-docker/README.md

 Additionally, this fork features the following improvements:

--   ARM (Apple M1) support
+-   ARM (M1) support: move mariadb for increase compatibility
+-   ARM (M1) support: move to updated and cross-platform mail exim4 image
 -   Fix and improve support for cron jobs
--   Fix Supervisor handling of entrypoints
+-   Fix and improve support for syncservers
+-   Fix supervisord process control (processes are correctly terminated upon reload)
--   Make schema update repeatable and completely offline
+-   Fix schema update by making it completely offline (no user interaction required)
+-   Fix enforcement of permissions
+-   Fix MISP modules loading of faup library
--   Fix missing MISP modules dependencies
+-   Fix MISP modules loading of gl library
--   New Background Job system, see https://github.com/MISP/MISP/blob/2.4/docs/background-jobs-migration-guide.md
+-   Add support for new background job system (see https://github.com/MISP/MISP/blob/2.4/docs/background-jobs-migration-guide.md)
+-   Add support for exposing locally generated resources
+-   Add support for building specific MISP and MISP-modules commits
--   Automatic configuration of MISP modules (see `entrypoint_internal.sh`)
+-   Add automatic configuration of MISP modules (see `entrypoint_internal.sh`)
--   Automatic configuration of sync servers (see `entrypoint_internal.sh`)
+-   Add automatic configuration of sync servers (see `entrypoint_internal.sh`)
--   Automatic configuration of organizations (see `entrypoint_internal.sh`)
+-   Add automatic configuration of organizations (see `entrypoint_internal.sh`)
--   Autoamtic configuration of authentication keys (see `entrypoint_internal.sh`)
+-   Add autoamtic configuration of authentication keys (see `entrypoint_internal.sh`)
+-   Add direct push of docker images to Docker Hub
+-   Consolidate docker compose files

 As a result, this image is not for everybody and does not (and will not) fit every use case.
 Nevertheless the underlying spirit of this fork is to allow "repeatable deployments", and all pull requests in this direction will be merged.